Awarding grades and qualifications in summer 2020

 The commitment from Ofqual is that they will generate a grade profile that is indistinguishable from those provided in other years.

 We hope that you understand that in order for us to comply with the need for this system to be robust as well as fair, individual teachers cannot be in dialogue with students and parents about this.
 The best thing that our learners can do at the moment is to continue to engage with their studies through the online distance learning support our teachers are providing.
-In this manner we hope to best serve them, not just for official grades, but for their skills for their future ambitions.
+In this manner we hope to best serve them for their skills for their future ambitions.

 View the official Ofqual statement.

 The Government has confirmed that A Level and GCSE results days will take place on the dates originally planned.

 The A Level results day will take place on 13th August and GCSE results on 20th August.